 Are you looking for a classic siding style capable of lending either an air of traditional elegance or modern flair?
 If so, wood siding may be just the option for you.
 Available in a substantial array of quality grades and species options, there’s a wood siding type pretty much for any budget.

-Siding options made from spruce and pine will generally cost $2.75 to $3.75 per square foot for materials, while premium wood species like redwood and cedar can range between $5 and $7.50.
+Siding made from spruce and pine generally cost $2.75 to $3.75 per square foot for materials, while premium wood species like redwood and cedar range between $5 and $7.50.

-An average siding project using mid-grade wood will usually be about $4.75 to $6.50 per square foot, increasing with higher-end woods.
+An average siding project using mid-grade wood costs $4.75 to $6.50 per square foot, increasing with higher-end species.

 Do you dream of an Italianate or Mediterranean style home?
-If so, stucco siding materials are the ideal choice.
+If so, stucco is the ideal choice.
 Closely associated with not only Southwestern American and Spanish Colonial architecture, but also Modern and Arts and Crafts styles, stucco can provide a distinctive look to your home.

 Total prices for stucco range from $7.50 to $10 per square foot installed.
 Synthetic stucco is about 15-20% more costly.
 Your total cost will fluctuate depending on the amount of preparation work required for your project, which can be substantial in some cases.

 Because toner for coloring is mixed directly into stucco siding, your chosen hue will permeate the entire mixture.
 This means you’ll never have to repaint stucco siding.
 Resistant to both insects and fire, you may also be able to avoid repair expenses associated with these types of damages.
 Superior insulation qualities can also translate to lower energy bills and decreased usage, a major plus if you’re thinking green for your home project.